-I get motion sick fairly easy.
+I get motion sick fairly easily.
 So I was a bit apprehensive going in to see this in 3D.
-I usually avoid 3D screens, and on the occasions that I have experienced them it was bad.
-Usually 3D movies show a few scenes here and there in 3D, but the majority of the time you’re wearing those funky glasses for nothing.
+I usually avoid 3D screens, and on the occasions that I have experienced them, it was bad.
+Usually, 3D movies show a few scenes here and there in 3D, but the majority of the time you’re wearing those funky glasses for nothing.

 And I completely forgot that I was wearing the glasses and watching a 3D movie after about the first 30 minutes.
 The movie is that good.
 So see it in 3D or don’t even bother seeing it.

 I’m going to go out on a limb and say that there has never been a more beautiful movie ever made.
 Pandora is breathtaking.
 You get that from the previews but you see so much more in the movie.

 Pacing and story

 Cameron is a master at pacing.
 No, he is the master at pacing.
 You’ll get pulled into the story and forget that you’re sitting in a movie theater even though the movie is 2 hours and 40 minutes long.
 The movie seamlessly switches back and forth between the avatar and non-avatar world.
 You’re never in a scene too long that it begins to drag.
 The action scenes are just long enough.
 Cameron never interjects additional action just to show off.
 He’s here to tell a story that he has worked and re-worked for years.
 That makes it tight.

 Nothing more to say than it was perfect.

 Cameron has secured himself in the director pantheon.
 In my opinion, he and Spielberg sit alone at the pinnacle of Mt.
 Director.
 Cameron put everything on the line and risked a great deal of money and his reputation.
 Both are going to get a huge boost from Avatar.